1ST & 3RD SATURDAY EVERY MONTH

 Here is an example of the meals you can expect:

-* Please note our local team will do their best to cater for any dietary requirements.
-However, there may be instances where you may need to purchase alternative ingredients at your own expense.
+* Our team will do their best to cater for any dietary requirements.
+However, this cannot be guaranteed.
+This means that there may be instances where you need to purchase alternative ingredients at your own expense.
 Any dietary requirements should be noted within your application and re-iterated to the local team on arrival into the country.
-Most importantly, any concerns for major requirements should be raised with the PMGY International Team before confirming your place on the volunteer program.
+Any concerns for major requirements should be raised with the PMGY International Team before confirming your place on the program.

 * These fees apply to each individual application.